Satellite images raise prospect of new class of Chinese submarine

-HONG KONG (REUTERS) - Military analysts say a vessel spotted in a Chinese shipyard in rare, recent satellite images could be a new or upgraded class of nuclear-powered attack submarine.
+HONG KONG • Military analysts say a vessel spotted in a Chinese shipyard in rare, recent satellite images could be a new or upgraded class of nuclear-powered attack submarine.

 It is not clear whether the submarine is a new model, an upgrade of an existing vessel or something else.